 TMJ disorders create jaw misalignment that lead to teeth grinding (bruxism).
 Teeth grinding can cause tooth wear, fractures, broken, chipped, and cracked teeth.
 Patients may also notice chronic and debilitating headaches from the constant strain on the jaw joint and muscles.

-In order to prevent these problems, contact your dental office as soon as possible.
-Preventing teeth grinding and aligning your bite will help manage your TMJ disorder.
+To prevent these problems, contact our dental office as soon as possible.
+Preventing teeth grinding and aligning your bite will help manage your TMJ disorder and stop symptoms.

 How long does it take to heal after TMJ surgery?